 2. Product or Service Quality

 A good product can solve a lot of problems for your business.
-After all, your product or service is what the customer is paying for, so that matters more than any other factor in their customer experience.
+After all, your product or service is what the customer is paying for, which often matters more than any other factor in their customer experience.
 If you under-deliver on expectations, or your product doesn’t work, you should expect your customers to voice their complaints.

 How to Solve This Customer Complaint: